Robinlovelace/odjitter/README.md

 importance of different trip ‘originators’ and ‘attractors’.
 <!-- appropriate start points and trip attractors, and weights highlighting the relative importance of different origin and destination points. -->

-OD data jittering can is a simple, transparent and flexible pre-processing stage that aims to represent the diffuse nature of travel patterns.
+OD data jittering is a simple, transparent and flexible pre-processing stage that aims to represent the diffuse nature of travel patterns.
 This is particularly important when designing for active travel (Buehler and Dill 2016), explaining the choice of input data to